Uploading Data for the Bivariate Plotting Application

 Open the csv file in a text editor and it should look like this:

-Author: Bruce Dudek at the University at Albany.
+Author: Bruce Dudek.
+University at Albany.

 The simulation approach in this application simulates samples drawn from a bivariate normal distribution, where the means, sd's, rho, and n are specified by the user.
 The randomly drawn sample results are displayed in the scatterplot along with the sample pearson product-moment correlation.